The role of Council

 - carries out environmental management

 - plans for the future needs of the District.

 In fulfilling its purpose, the Kāpiti Coast District Council exercises powers and fulfils responsibilities conferred on it by legislation.
 You can find out more about Councils' roles and responsibilities on the Department of Internal Affairs website.

 For the 2022–25 triennium, Council approved its current Governance structure and delegations 2022–25 on 24 November 2022 outlining all committees, subcommittees and community...

 The Elected Members' Code of Conduct has been adopted by the Kāpiti Coast District Council as a guide to elected members (Mayor, councillors and community board members) on the...

 A Local Authority by-election must be held to fill an extra ordinary vacancy when the vacancy occurs more than 12 months out from the next full election (the second Saturday in...

 Council is the voice of local people, representing and balancing a range of interests.
 In 2021 we consulted on how our Council should be structured to better represent you and your...

 Information relating to elected member remuneration.
 The Elected Member Remuneration Expenses and Allowances Policy 2022–25 was approved by Council on 26 January 2023.
 Non-elected...

-The draft policy was adopted by Council in December 2015.
+This revised and updated policy was adopted by Council on 24 November 2022.
 For reference, please click on link to access the policy on Declaration of elected member interests.
-The link below takes...
+We also have our register of...